gitAbishek/LSMProduct/readme.md

 No, you don't need any coding skills.
 One can click and create courses, lessons and publish.

 # Changelog

+### 1.2.0 - 02-11-2021
+- Fix - Course update and delete when the PUT and DELETE HTTP methods are blocked.
+- Feature - Added students list on WordPress backend.
+- Feature - Added course categories shortcode.

 ### 1.0.10 - 29-10-2021
 - Fix - Missing translation in learn page.